QuentinArnault/QATestKit/README.md

 # CREDITS
 This project is brought to you by Quentin Arnault and is under MIT License.

-Code for asynchronous test cases was inspired by ![https://github.com/akisute/SenAsyncTestCase].
+Code for asynchronous test cases was inspired by https://github.com/akisute/SenAsyncTestCase.
+Request stubbing is base on OHHTTPStubs https://github.com/AliSoftware/OHHTTPStubs.

 # TODO LIST
- - fast network stubs
  - fast fixture loading
  - better asserts macros
  - cocoapod compatibility